 Tuition assistance programs are not new employee benefits packages.
 In a recent survey on employee benefits, the Society for Human Resource Management found that 56% of US employers offer a tuition assistance program for their employees, generally in the form of cash reimbursement.

 Thankfully, today’s newer version offers to shoulder up to 100% of an employee’s tuition upfront.
 And what is great about most of these companies is that instead of concentrating on qualified employees who wish to obtain advanced degrees, these tuition programs now target workers who have never enrolled in college in the first place.
 This gives many employees a chance to worry about choosing between working hard and finding time to earn a degree.

 On July 27, 2021, the largest US private employer announced its commitment to invest about $1 billion in career-driven training and development in the next five years.
 Walmart will pay 100% of college tuition and books through its LBU (Live Better U) education program.

 On August 16, 2021, the $1 per day fee was removed for associates, making all education programs shouldered by Walmart.
 This equates to about 1.5 million full-time and part-time Walmart and Sam’s Club associates in the US learning trade skills or earning degrees without worrying about education debt.

 - All tuition costs are paid upfront at Walmart’s partner universities.

 Aside from the tuition, the program also covers other costs like books, software, and required class materials.
-For full-time T-Mobile employees, there are five partner institutions for the program: University of Phoenix, Kaplan University, Colorado Technical University, Capella University, and Ashford University.
+For full-time T-Mobile employees, there are five partner institutions for the program: the University of Phoenix, Kaplan University, Colorado Technical University, Capella University, and the University of Arizona Global Campus.
 Part-time employees can also enjoy this program, although it is only limited to the academic offerings of the University of Phoenix.